Andereoo/TkSolitaire/README.md

 # TkSolitaire
-*An embeddable and accessable solitaire game for Tkinter and Python 3*

-___
-TkSolitaire is a solitaire game application written in Tkinter.
-It is written for Python 3 on Linux and Windows.
-It should work on MacOS, but this platform hasn't been tested on.
+TkSolitaire is an accessible and embeddable solitaire game application written in Tkinter.

 ___
 **Accessability:**